Rider Mania: History

-2003 - 2004: Early Years
+2003–2004: early years

 Rider Mania dates back to 2003 when it was first hosted in Goa and approximately 74 bikers attended.
 Rider Mania 2004 was again organized in Goa on 10 January at Riva resorts in North Goa and approximately 130 bikers attended.

-2005 to Present
+2005–present

 Starting 2005 it was hosted by BOBMC member clubs, beginning with Inddiethumpers, Mumbai.
 The event was held at Raigarh Resorts, Panvel on 8 January in which over 360 riders participated.

 In 2006 it was hosted by Madras Bulls Motorcycling Club.
 Over 400 bikers participated and it was held at Casuarina Bay Beach Resort on 21 Jan, Chennai.

 In 2007, Rider Mania was hosted by Wanderlust Motorcycling Club at Star Key Point Resorts, Nagpur on 24 January.
 199 Bikers participated.

 In 2008, The Wanderers from Hyderabad organized it at Ramoji Film City on 18 January.
 Around 400 bikers participated.

 In 2009, it was hosted by Rolling Thunder Motorcycling Club and was called the RIDER MANIA RTMC Ishtyle.
 It was held at Ooty on 24 January.
 670 riders participated.

 In 2010, Inddie Thumpers from Mumbai hosted it.
 The event was named as RMX and was held at Vikram Garh on 24 January, at a resort outside Mumbai.
 Around 650 riders joined the fest.

 In 2011, #Eastern Bulls hosted the event and called it the RM-East.
 Held on 22 January 2011 the event witnessed over 550 people.

 In 2012, the event went to Gurgaon hosted by Royal Beasts, New Delhi which saw over 700 riders participate.

 In 2013, it was hosted by Royal Enfield Riders Association of Meghalaya (RERAM) in Cherrapunji.
 It was attended by over 400 riders.
 FORE (Friends of Royal Enfield, Nepal was the sole club from outside of India.